 Where the outside of the Hyatt Regency put me off, the inside is an absolute paradise.
 The modern middle eastern design mixes with stylish retro and ample greenery to complement the earth tones of the hotel’s lobby.

 We received a beautifully presented glass with fresh food and a light red wine.
-I assume the wine was slightly watered down with sparkling water or a light lemonade – but where this would normally piss me off, I loved the lightness of the sangria.
+I assume the wine was slightly watered down with sparkling water or a light lemonade and I loved the lightness of the sangria.
 It worked really well with the fruits and was incredibly refreshing.
 Definitely my favourite sangria ever at Al Dawaar revolving restaurant!

 As for the food: there was ample choice at Al Dawaar revolving restaurant.
 I mainly stuck to sushi, cheese, and fish, while my husband was in seventh heaven tasting the roast beef.
 I had a few oysters and decided to try the crab.
 As for the oysters: if you come in early you should wait for them to lay out the second batch.
 I was not very impressed by the crab.
 But all the rest: the sushi, the cheese, the cold fish, the salads, the bread… it was all top notch.
-Like I said previously: it is one of the best brunches I have been to so far and I think it will be hard to top!
+Like I said previously: Al Dawaar revolving restaurant is one of the best brunches I have been to so far and I think it will be hard to top!

 As for the view: it is magnificent.
 You will have a prime view on both the Dubai skyline with the Burj Khalifa (although quite far in the distance), the Dubai Creek and the sea from the windows of Al Dawaar revolving restaurant.
 One rotation takes between 45 to 60 minutes.
 I could not recommend taking in the view with a glass of wine more.
 Do be careful not to place any valuables or personal possessions on the window sill as the sill does not revolve with the rest of the dining area.